Absolucy/xenon-ios/README.md

 Your device and the computer you wish to pair must be on the same network - connected to the same modem/router.
 It does not matter *how* they're connected - Ethernet/Wifi/Powerline adapter, doesn't matter - but they cannot be connected to separate networks, such as mobile data.

-Tutorials for checking hecking local IP / network on...
+Tutorials for checking local IP / network on...
  * [iOS](https://confluence.uconn.edu/ikb/communication-and-collaboration/phone/cellular-services/finding-the-ip-address-for-an-ios-device)
  * [Windows 10](https://support.microsoft.com/en-us/windows/find-your-ip-address-f21a9bbc-c582-55cd-35e0-73431160a1b9)
  * [macOS](https://ccm.net/faq/42628-mac-os-x-how-to-find-your-public-or-local-ip-address)